geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Or any bounties you would like to see?

 ##### **Chenyu & Geohot** [[00:38:12](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2292)]
-Chenyu: Yeah, I mean, that's part of the...
+Chenyu: Yeah, I mean, that's part of the..
 Geohot: Yeah, the mask select being slow.
 Yeah, look into why mask select is slow.
 I don't think it has to be.